Oil prices firm as Libya supply risks mount

 As a result, U.S. crude oil stockpiles soared last week, the Energy Information Administration said on Wednesday.

-For a graphic on U.S. oil production, storage & drilling levels, see -https://tmsnrt.rs/2HWNIqK
+For a graphic on U.S. oil production, storage & drilling levels, clickhttps://tmsnrt.rs/2HXNgsd

 (Additional reporting by Aaron Sheldrick in TOKYO and Henning Gloystein in SINGAPORE; Editing by David Goodman and David Evans)